 Now we need to configure the "ODBC database" data export module for inserting data to a Microsoft Access database.
-Activate this module on the list (Fig.6) and then click "Configure".
+Activate this module on the list (Fig.6) and then click the "Configure" button.

-Activate the options shown on Figure 8.
-These options include writing to database; with that, the connection with the database will be permanent and will be established only during the first time it is necessary.
+Activate the options shown in figure 8.
+These options include writing to a database; with that, the connection with the database will be permanent and will be established only during the first time it is necessary.

 On the first page (Fig.9) do the following:

 - Select the name for the ODBC connection.
 If no existing ODBC connection is available, you can create one in the ODBC connections system manager by clicking on the "Options" button and then clicking "Refresh";

 - Enter the path and name to the existing Microsoft Access database.

 Fig.9.
 OPC ODBC.
 Configuring connection to a database.

 Next, you need to "bind" the name of the OPC variable with the column's name in the table.
 You can do that on the " Binding" tab (Fig. 10).

 Fig.10.
 OPC ODBC.
 Binding variables with table columns.

 Before you "bind" the variables and the columns, you will need to import the description of the table from the database or compose it manually by clicking on the "Add" button for each necessary column.
 But it is much simpler to import a description by clicking "Import" (Fig.11).